 What kinds of support for learning do students receive beyond the classroom?

 Annual surveys administered to school stakeholders consistently return overwhelmingly positive remarks.
 Our parents, for instance, routinely respond with approval ratings above 95%.
 Though we occasionally receive suggestions, suggestions we both welcome and seek as we continually strive for improvement, the main message that we receive loud and clear is to stay the course.
 Our stakeholders are happy with who we are and don't want us to change.
-In an industry that sways back and forth from one new educational fad to another, our stakeholders appreciate our commitment to tried and true, time tested and proven instructional methods.
+In an industry that sways back and forth from one new educational trend to another, our stakeholders appreciate our commitment to tried and true, time-tested and proven instructional methods.

 What is TECS's record of fiscal management?

 TECS has a long-term record of exemplary fiscal management.
-TECS is committed to putting both quality and quantity personnel in front of students, thus investing in people over things.
+TECS is committed to putting quality personnel in front of students, thus investing in people over things.
 The large number of high caliber teachers, aides, and other support staff have a direct correlation with the effective delivery of the school's platform and therefore student success.
 TECS also consistently takes a conservative, long-term approach to budgeting, exemplified by our track record of quality contingency savings.
 This approach has allowed the school to not only avoid layoffs during years of recession, but increase salaries and pay cash for large purchases and construction projects.

 The deadline for enrollment is established in the fall or winter for the next school year.
 Typically it is in January or February.

-Can I enroll my children now?
+Can I enroll my child(ren) now?

 Each year there is an open enrollment period where parents can make application to be included in the lottery.
 Parents should contact the schools for additional information.

-Do we have to re-enroll each year?
+Do we need to re-enroll every year?

 What is the enrollment process?